atoponce/dl.suckless.org/README.md

 I am not distributing the software, so you will not get any file downloads from this Github repository.
 This repository only serves to provide file integrity by the software provided at [dl.suckless.org](https://dl.suckless.org).
+I am also not the developer of any of the software, so you may or may not trust me as an independent 3rd party providing file integrity proofs.

 ## How To Get and Verify the Software

-There are two primary ways to retrieve the software, one of which provides automatic file integrity checking:
+There are two primary ways to retrieve the software, only one of which provides automatic file integrity checking:

 1. Git